Directed by: Neil Marshall || Produced by: Brian Patrick O’Toole, Christopher Figg, Tom Reeve, David E. Allen

 As pointed out by a fellow blogger, werewolves have gotten the short end of the meatstick with regards to mainstream cultural acceptance relative to other classical horror monsters, namely the vampire and the zombie.
 Unlike their shambling undead or seductive blood-sucking brethren, werewolf features rarely claw their way into pop culture-focus other than in occasional niche projects.
-Vampires have legions of followers from Twilight (2008-2012), Vampire Diaries (2009-present), True Blood (2008-2014), Buffy the Vampire Slayer (1997-2003), and the Blade films (1998, 2002, 2004), and likewise zombies have been hot ever since 28 Days Later (2002) brought George A. Romero’s original creations roaring back with a vengeance, giving rise to the likes of The Dawn of the Dead (2004, remake), World War Z (2013), the Resident Evil films (2002, 2004, 2007, 2010, 2012, 2016?), and of course the incredibly popular Walking Dead television series (2010-present).
+Vampires have legions of followers from Twilight (2008-2012), Vampire Diaries (2009-present), True Blood (2008-2014), Buffy the Vampire Slayer (1997-2003), and the Blade films (1998, 2002, 2004); likewise, zombies have been hot ever since 28 Days Later (2002) brought George A. Romero’s original creations roaring back with a vengeance, giving rise to the likes of The Dawn of the Dead (2004, remake), World War Z (2013), the Resident Evil films (2002, 2004, 2007, 2010, 2012, 2016?), and of course the incredibly popular Walking Dead television series (2010-present).

 This pop culture dominance by vamps and dead-heads extends to various other forms of media (novels, videogames, etc.) and well into decade’s past.
 The average moviegoer will most always recognize or recall a Dracula (1992, or its many prior incarnations), a Nosferatu (1922), or a Night of the Living Dead (1968) before An American Werewolf in London (1981) or a Wolfman (1941).